Anton Schmid (Righteous Among the Nations): Rescue actions in Vilnius

 As part of the Wehrmacht policy of economic exploitation of conquered territories, a section was added for carpentry and upholstery, which Schmid directed.
 Due to the lack of willing, skilled Lithuanian workers, many Jews were employed.
 In October 1941, many permits were cancelled with a view to murdering many of the Jews in the ghetto.

 Schmid's office, with 150 Jewish workers at the time, was only allocated 15 permits, which covered 60 Jews including holders and family members.
 The Jews called these certificates "leave from death papers" because they usually prevented the police and SS from rounding up and murdering the holders.

 The other 90 Jews begged Schmid to drive them in Wehrmacht trucks to the nearby town of Lida, Belarus, where they believed that they would be safer.
 Schmid did so, temporarily saving them from death at Ponary, and made several trips to Lida with other Jews.
 Later, Schmid managed to obtain more of these life-saving permits and eventually employed 103 Jews in various jobs.
 According to testimony, Schmid treated his workers—both Jews and Soviet prisoners of war—humanely and even managed to rescue some who had been taken to Lukiškės Prison for execution.

 From November 1941 until his arrest in January, Schmid hid Hermann Adler, a Bratislava-born Jewish resistance member, and his wife Anita under false papers in Schmid's apartment in Vilnius.
 Adler introduced Schmid to key figures in the Vilna Ghetto resistance movement, including Mordechai Tenenbaum, the leader of the 1943 Białystok Ghetto uprising, and Chaika Grossman.
 Schmid's apartment was used as a meeting place for Jewish partisans; during a meeting on New Year's Eve 1941, Tenenbaum made Schmid an honorary member of the Vilna Zionist Organization.

 Schmid, Adler, and Tenenbaum devised a plan to rescue Jews from the Vilna Ghetto by transporting them to Białystok, Lida, and Grodno, considered to be safer.
 Under the pretext that he was moving necessary Jewish workers to the places where they were most needed, he transported some 300 Jews from Vilna.
 Although Schmid did aid the Jewish resistance movement where he could, the partisans in the Vilna Ghetto did not have weapons at this time, so Schmid did not help armed Jewish rebels.

+We all must die.
+But if I can choose whether to die as a murderer or a helper, I choose death as a helper.